So, we thought it would be awesome to do a quick follow up to our previous video titled: Password Crack Windows Server 2008 R2 in under a minute!

 Key card systems are better as they are generally not easy to duplicate.
 Often the readers can report back whose card has been used and on what time or day.
 But cards can be lost or stolen.

-Biometrics are a better option as fingerprints cannot be forged (well except in spy movies).
+Biometrics is a better option as fingerprints cannot be forged (well except in spy movies).
 I would hope that fingers and thumbs are not misplaced or stolen.

 Like any security mechanism, a multi-tiered approach can definitely help.